Qaraqter/simpletope/DOCUMENTATION.md

     </div>

 ### Advanced filtering
-By default the filters will apply the filter(s) with the `or` statement, this means `blue` or `red` will be filtered, if you would like to filter on `blue` and `red` then you can specify t `data-filter-method` on the container of your items.
+When using multiple filters then by default the filters will apply the filter(s) with the `or` statement, this means `blue` or `red` will be filtered, if you would like to filter on `blue` and `red` then you can specify the `data-filter-method` on the container of your items.

     <div id="container" data-isotope data-filter-method="and">
         ...